gregmcpugh/heroku-buildpack-nodejs-grunt-compass-bower-configurable/README.md

 git push heroku
 ```

-Here's a summary of the differences between the current official buildpack and this _diet_ version:
+Here's a summary of the differences between the current official buildpack and this _diet fork_ version:

 The old buildpack: